For Students - Acquisition Research Program

 Expectations

 Students are expected to produce publishable research, stay on schedule, and complete research projects two months prior to graduation.
-Submit poster and video on research findings which will be presented at ARP’s annual symposium, held each May virtually.
+You'll also submit a poster on research findings which will be presented at ARP’s annual symposium, held each May.

 Over the span of about 6 months, you will complete the following steps: